Reflections from the GHI Conference

 Sharing My Book

-Many attendees wanted to learn more about the role of spirituality in building our resilience — how our “spiritual DNA” can be harnessed to support wellbeing.
+Throughout the conference, I spoke with attendees about resilience and spirituality.
+Many wanted to learn more about the role of spirituality in building our resilience — how our “spiritual DNA” can be harnessed to support wellbeing.
 It affirmed for me that resilience is not just an academic concept but a spiritual tool, especially in times of uncertainty.
-People are searching for how to blend science and spirit, and it was deeply rewarding to contribute to that dialogue.
+People are searching for how to blend science and spirit, and it was fantastic to contribute to that dialogue.
+I sold every last copy of my book that I fit in my suitcase!

 Closing Reflections

-Resilience is not a solitary pursuit; it is cultivated in community, nourished by spirituality, and strengthened through both science and our shared stories.
+Resilience is not a solitary pursuit; it is cultivated in community, nourished by spirituality, and strengthened through science and our shared stories.
 I left the conference not only with professional insights but with a renewed sense of purpose: to continue exploring how evidence-based strategies and spiritual wisdom can help us all navigate life’s challenges with strength and meaning.

 When life sends a signal, listen closely